hiblaphp/cancellation/README.md

 // How many promises are currently being tracked
 $count = $token->getTrackedCount();

-// Stop tracking a specific promise without cancelling it
+// Stop tracking a specific promise without cancelling it —
-// Useful when an operation completes and you want to detach it
+// useful when an operation completes and you want to detach it
 // from the token without affecting its result
 $token->untrack($promise);

-// Remove all tracked promises without cancelling any of them
+// Remove all tracked promises without cancelling any of them —
-// Useful when you want to stop managing a batch of operations
+// useful when you want to stop managing a batch of operations
 // but let them complete naturally
 $token->clearTracked();
 ```

 Note that `clearTracked()` and `untrack()` do not cancel the promises they
 remove — the promises continue running and will resolve or reject normally.
-If you need to cancel them, call `cancel()` or `cancelChain()` on the source
+If you need to cancel them, call `cancel()` on the source before clearing.
-before clearing.

 ---